 Slovakia is a country that you should visit regardless of our COVID-19 list recommendation.
 It has many things to offer and with its central location in Europe, it can be a great starting point from where you can explore the continent.
 Slovakia had very few cases (less than 1,600) and with only 101 active ones, it is very safe to go visit.

 Link to Slovakia’s COVID-19 info.

 UPDATE AS OF 1st AUGUST: Slovakia now has 566 active cases.

 COVID-19 is not over yet, at least not in Europe, so please, follow the rules and be cautious.
-If you need to travel (for fun or for business), please be careful and follow host country’s regulations regarding pandemic measures.
-We listed few countries that are safer in this area, but that doesn’t mean situation can change (for better or for worse).
+If you need to travel (for fun or business), please be careful and follow the host country’s regulations regarding pandemic measures.
+We listed few countries that are safer in this area, but that doesn’t mean the situation can change (for better or for worse).
 Safe travels!

 Last Updated on September 17, 2021 by Tours Editor @ gotravelyourself.com